Revealing hidden physical nonclassicality with nonnegative polynomials

 Suppose that only moments of the photon number $\hat{n}=a^\dagger a$ up to a certain degree are measured.
-This means that only witnesses $W$ that are polynomials in $a^\dagger a$ upto the given degree can be estimated.
-It is straightforward to see that $p_W(\bar{\alpha},\alpha)$ is rotationally invariant, i.e., a univariate polynomial in a variable $|\alpha|$.
-As known to Hilbert \cite{Hilbert1888}, in this case $p_W(\bar{\alpha},\alpha)$ is nonnegative if and only if it is a SOS.
-This allows for expressing the nonclassicality criterion as a SDP constraint on the moments of the photon number, which in particular includes the classic sub-poissonian statistics criterion $\mean{\hat{n}^2} - \mean{\hat{n}}^2 < \mean{ \hat{n}}$ as a special case; see Refs.~\cite{PhysRevA.71.011802,PhysRevA.72.043808,PhysRevA.46.485, Richter2003, PhysRevLett.89.283601}.
+Therefore, only witnesses $W$ that are polynomials in $a^\dagger a$ can be estimated.
+It then follows that $p_W(\bar{\alpha},\alpha)$ is a univariate polynomial in $|\alpha|$, whose nonnegativity is equivalent to SOS \cite{Hilbert1888}.
+This allows for expressing the nonclassicality condition as a SDP, which includes the sub-poissonian statistics criterion $\mean{\hat{n}^2} - \mean{\hat{n}}^2 < \mean{ \hat{n}}$ as special case; see~\cite{PhysRevA.71.011802,PhysRevA.72.043808,PhysRevA.46.485, Richter2003, PhysRevLett.89.283601}.
 Notice that the mentioned results by Hilbert imply that this criterion exploits the available data optimally.

-A similar problem considered in the literature is nonclassicality detection based only on few values of photon counts $\mean{\ket{n}\bra{n}}$, where $\ket{n}$ denotes the state of $n$ photons \cite{Innocenti_2022, Klyshko_1996}.
-In this case, although the corresponding observables $W$ as linear combinations of $\ket{n}\bra{n}$ are not exactly polynomials in $a^\dagger$ and $a$, $\bra{\alpha}W \ket{\alpha}$ is still a polynomial in $|\alpha|$ up to an exponential positive factor.
-The method of positive polynomials is therefore also applicable, recovering the known necessary and sufficient nonclassicality criterion on $\mean{\ket{n}\bra{n}}$~\cite{Innocenti_2022, Klyshko_1996} in a straightforward manner; see Appendix \ref{app:alternative_schemes}.
+A related nonclassicality criterion based on photon counts~\cite{Innocenti_2022, Klyshko_1996} can be recovered in a similar way~\cite[App.~E]{supplements_arxiv}.